 Mice and rats will initially consume only small amounts of a novel food.
 This is thought to be because they are liable to poisoning due to their inability to vomit.

 The only exception to this is if they have previously encountered another animal which has eaten that food; if they smell it on the exhaled air from their peers, they will classify it as safe13.
 This is because the food odour is paired with carbon disulphide on the other rat’s breath12.
 Indeed, carbon disulphide itself increases food consumption in both mice and rats17.
 The phenomenon is called “social transmission of food preferences” and can be used as a simple olfactory learning paradigm22.
-This has been reported to be sensitive to lesions of the hippocampus3, but other studies4 failed to replicate this finding.
+This has been reported to be sensitive to lesions of the hippocampus3, but other studies5 failed to replicate this finding.
 It has been suggested that the neocortical cholinergic system, particularly the orbitofrontal component19 may be more important than the hippocampal cholinergic system for social transmission.
-Social transmission has even been shown to track a memory impairment in aged rats, probably mediated by decreased CREB transmission in the aged hippocampus7.
+Social transmission has even been shown to track memory impairment in aged rats, probably mediated by decreased CREB transmission in the aged hippocampus7.

 The ease with which rodents acquire a food preference by social transmission has strong implications for hyponeophagia testing.
-When I was performing a hyponeophagia test with hippocampal lesioned and control rats, I accidentally put a tested hippocampal rat (which had eaten the sweet corn) into the cage of the next control rat due for testing10.
+When the author was performing a hyponeophagia test with hippocampal lesioned and control rats, he accidentally put a tested hippocampal rat (which had eaten the sweet corn) into the cage of the next control rat due for testing8.
 It ate within 14 s, the only control not to have a latency of 300 s.
 Great care should therefore be taken to prevent such social transmission of food odours during hyponeophagia testing.

+The goal of this protocol is to use hyponeophagia as an empirical tool to measure a type of anxiety associated with novel foods in novel places.
+Highly palatable foods are used, which formal or informal testing has demonstrated are consumed avidly.
+For example, most laboratory rodents will readily consume such attractive food, even if it is entirely novel, in their home cages.
+Therefore the procedure assumes a priori that it is the novelty of the food and environment that synergise to produce an anxious state.

 If the first hyponeophagia test does not result in a clear, unambiguous result, multiple further tests can be performed.
 Figures 1-4 illustrate examples of different apparatus.
-The number of test situations that can be devised is only limited by the imagination of the experimenter!
+The number of test situations that can be devised is only limited by the imagination of the experimenter.
 Results are analysed by two-way repeated measures ANOVA.
 Since hyponophagia data is generally very variable, not conforming to a Gaussian distribution and often skewed, with some animals giving very long latencies, it should first be transformed; a square root or log transformation is particularly useful for truncating the extreme longer latencies.

-1.1 Apparatus:
+2) Apparatus: